north iceland godafoss warm light rth

 You will then visit Glumbaer turf farm.
 Wandering through the maze of tiny rooms and passages in one of Iceland’s best-preserved turf farms you’ll get a feel for how life used to be for centuries.
 The buildings are packed with original artefacts from a self-sufficient lifestyle where nothing was wasted – an interesting comparison with contemporary consumerism.

-Finally you will have a chance to stretch your legs on a forest trek to Glanni waterall before heading on to Borgarfjodur for your overnight stay.
+Finally, you will have a chance to stretch your legs on a forest trek to Glanni waterfall before heading on to Borgarfjodur for your overnight stay.

-You will head back to the capital of Reykavik and to enjoy some free time to explore before heading to Keflavik for your return flight.
+You will head back to the capital of Reykjavik and enjoy some free time to explore before heading to Keflavik for your return flight.

 While in Reykjavik we’d recommend browsing in the quirky boutiques, admiring the street art or sheltering in a quaint coffee shop.